georgesk/dokuwiki-plugin-odtplus2dw/README.md

 I'm not a security expert, but I think that this should not be a problem for anybody.
 If you do not use the soffice conversion (.doc support), you don't need to do this.

 If PHP code is executed by any other user on your system, you only have to change it in the previous command.

+## Configuration and Settings

+They are almost self-explanatory.

 ## Change Log